kyorohiro/hello_skyengine/build_flutter/README.md

 ## Result
 * ok
- can make shell for android
+ can make flutter shell for android
 * error
 execute Linux hello world sample ,but not display
 * comment out deps to faild build.